Can value sprout from nothing?

 About Rachel O’Brien, the author

-I am a Creativity and Strategy Consultant, entrepreneur and artist, that investigates the capital of ideas, where creativity and business practices intersect, and therefore how we might best direct culture, innovation, and systems design.
+I am a Strategy Consultant, entrepreneur, and creative that investigates the capital of ideas, where creativity and business practices intersect, and therefore how we might best direct culture, innovation, and systems design.
 I work across industries and have acted as either an owner-operator, strategist, or area specialist across entertainment, theatre, food and agriculture, not-for-profit, luxury retail, and manufacturing.

 Australian by background, I have an MBA from the University of Western Australia, a BA (Design) from Curtin University, and an Adv Dip (Contemporary Music) from the Western Australian Academy of Performing Arts.

-You can learn more about what I do at rachelobrien.work.
+You can learn about my consultancy at rachelobrien.work.